evanhosmer/Soccer-Capstone/README.md

   - Cluster 5: Box to Box Midfielders/Holding Midfielders
   - Cluster 6: Wingers/Wingbacks

 To visualize that these clusters are indeed doing at least a decent job in seperating the players, I observed a radar chart from two players in opposite clusters (Cluster 2 and Cluster 6).

 ![diff](images/oz_celo.png)

-These radar charts do in fact not line up well, which shows that these clusters are at least seperating players fairly well based on attribute ratings.
+These radar charts do in fact not line up well, which shows that these clusters are at least seperating players fairly well based on position and attribute ratings.
 The clustering also obviously did a good job in seperating goalkeepers from field players, but this should be expected due to how goalkeepers are rated in FIFA.

 ## NMF: